rohitguptab/OneShopper/README.md

     </a>
   </p>
   <h1 align="center">
-    EcoStore
+    OneShopper
   </h1>

-  Kick off your Ecommerce Website with EcoStore project you can build you site with this, We have used [Gatsby](https://www.gatsbyjs.org/) + [Contenful](https://www.gatsbyjs.org/packages/gatsby-source-contentful/?=Contenful) and [snipcart](https://www.gatsbyjs.org/packages/gatsby-plugin-snipcart/?=snipcart).
+  Kick off your Ecommerce Website with OneShopper project you can build you site with this, We have used [Gatsby](https://www.gatsbyjs.org/) + [Contenful](https://www.gatsbyjs.org/packages/gatsby-source-contentful/?=Contenful) and [snipcart](https://www.gatsbyjs.org/packages/gatsby-plugin-snipcart/?=snipcart).

   ## 🚀 Quick start